Cargill/splinter-docs/docs/0.5/tutorials/configuring_splinter_nodes.md

     ```

 1. Display the public key value and copy it to a scratch pad so it can be used
-in the next step.
+in the next steps.
 This example shows a sample key value; yours will be
 different.

     ```bash